What is Workplace Culture & How Can You Improve It? - HRDQ

 Here are some characteristics you might see in a company with poor workplace culture:

-• Management does not listen to the needs of its employees
+• Management does not listen to its employees' needs.

-Here are some characteristics you might see in a company with positive workplace culture:
+Here are some characteristics you might see in a company with a positive workplace culture:

 How to Improve Workplace Culture